andersch.dev

 }

-The library incbin actually uses the previous approach by default and tries to be as crossplatform as it can.
-In case of MSVC, it falls back to using the first option by providing a tool that needs to be compiled and included in your build step1.
+The library incbin actually uses the previous approach by default and aims to be cross-platform.
+In case of MSVC, it falls back to using the first option by providing a tool that needs to be compiled and included in your build step2.

 The usage code looks basically like this: